microprediction/monteprediction/TFRO.md

 You can help me by...
 - Not asking me if I've considered using AI in my business.
 - Not asking me if I need consultants.
 - Not replying to the link I sent you with "what is this link?".
 It's a link.
-You discover what it goes to when you click on it.
-(You cannot imagine how often I've got this question).
+- Not telling me you'd be interested in receiving an open ended essay from me on my experiences.
 - Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with a complete stranger.
 - Not reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or "Companies are finding that ...".
 This will make me want to strangle you.
 - Not offering a limited time trial of anything at all, ever.